Jack Whitaker: CBS Sports

 Whitaker entered network sports in 1961 at CBS, where he did play-by-play for the Philadelphia Eagles of the NFL and hosted the anthology series CBS Sports Spectacular among other duties.
 He worked for CBS for more than two decades.
 Whitaker is probably best remembered for his coverage of golf and horse racing.
 He covered thoroughbred racing's Triple Crown Events, golf's four major championships, the first Super Bowl, championship boxing, the National Professional Soccer League in 1967, the North American Soccer League a year later, and Major League Baseball.
 Whitaker was a studio host for The NFL Today at CBS, the network's pre-game show.

 Whitaker was banned from covering the Masters golf tournament for CBS after tournament chairman Clifford Roberts took offense when he said "Here comes the mob" in reference to the arrival of the gallery at the 18th hole of the Augusta National Golf Club at the end of a playoff in 1966.
 Six years later he was invited by CBS to attend the 1972 Masters as a spectator, but when Henry Longhurst became ill, he was asked to take over as telecaster, and he continued to telecast in the following years.

 With the death of Dick Enberg on December 21, 2017, Whitaker was the only living play-by-play announcer from the first 21 Super Bowls.
 He had been the only living television broadcaster from the first seven Super Bowls since the death of Frank Gifford on August 9, 2015.

 ABC Sports and ABC News

 Moving to ABC in 1982, Whitaker served as a reporter for both news and sports divisions.
 He was a part of ABC's sports team at the 1988 Winter Olympic Games, the 1984 Winter and Summer Olympic Games and the 1990 Little League World Series.
 He also reported sports for ABC's World News Tonight, Nightline, and 20/20.
-He left ABC around 2004, and retired from the network in 1993.
+He retired from the network in 1993.